23/11/2009

 Notes on a Nazi Gareth

 Jones thought Goebbels a “charming man”.
-This is an extract of the
+This is an extract of the notes

 he took during an interview with the Nazi spin chief in 1933